Jane Tucker, M.D.

 David Pole, Ph.D., M.P.H., is an assistant professor in the Division of Community Medicine since 2005.
 He is director of the Center for Interprofessional Education and Research, responsible for interprofessional learning programs across the health professions at SLU at the undergraduate and graduate levels, and supports faculty development in teamwork and interprofessional practice.
 His focus is on medical student education, interprofessional education for patient safety and quality improvement, and longitudinal service programs.

-Carissa van den Berk Clark, Ph.D., L.M.S.W., is an assistant professor of family and community medicine.
-She received her Ph.D. in social welfare policy from the Luskin School of Public Affairs at UCLA in 2012 where she also completed a pre-doctoral training at the West Los Angeles Veterans Administration.
-From 2012 to 2015, she was a NIH postdoctoral fellow at the Washington University School of Medicine, Department of Psychiatry.
-She is the outreach and communications director for SLU ARCHNet practice based research network and the deputy director of SLU Area Health Education Center.
-Dr. van den Berk-Clark studies social service and health care coordination and the relationship between trauma and substance use disorders.
+Carissa van den Berk Clark, Ph.D., L.M.S.W., is an associate professor of family and community medicine.
+Prior to joining the department, she received her Ph.D. in social welfare policy from the Luskin School of Public Affairs at UCLA where she also completed a pre-doctoral training at the West Los Angeles Veterans Affairs.
+She was also a NIDA postdoctoral fellow at the Washington University School of Medicine, Department of Psychiatry.
+Currently, she is a RWJ IRL fellow, as well as outreach and communications director for the SLU ARCHNet practice based research network and the deputy director of the SLU Area Health Education Center.
+Her research focuses heavily on substance abuse, mental health, care coordination and uses community participatory methodology.